zapier/zapier-platform-cli/docs/cli.md

 ## scaffold

-  > Adds a sample resource, trigger, action or search to your app.
+  > Adds a starting resource, trigger, action or search to your app.

   **Usage:** `zapier scaffold {resource|trigger|search|write} "Name"`